USS Ronald Reagan (CVN 76) hosts tour for Rep. James Moylan, Guam Chamber of Commerce representatives, and military leaders

-(June 23, 2024) Guam Chamber of Commerce representatives and military leaders observe flight operations on the flight deck of the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a tour in the North Pacific Ocean, June 23.
+240623-N-SO660-1025 NORTH PACIFIC OCEAN (June 23, 2024) Sideboys render honors on the flight deck aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), as Rep. James Moylan, Guam, departs following a tour in the North Pacific Ocean, June 23.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Kazia Ream)
+(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Kyree Rogers)

 |Date Taken: